sedtawud-hub/carla_ros/README.md

 # ROS/ROS2 bridge for CARLA simulator

-This is a fork of [carla-simulator/ros-bridge](https://github.com/carla-simulator/ros-bridge) to adapt ros humble and carla 0.9.14.
+This is a fork of [gezp/carla_ros]((https://github.com/gezp/carla_ros/tree/carla-python-api)) to adapt ros humble, carla 0.9.15 and numpy 2.x.x

 ### Quickly Start